-Before the days of the internet, once could take an art or drawing class through their local school district’s continuing education program.
-And really you still can!
+Before the days of the internet, one could take an art or drawing class through their local school district’s continuing education program.
+And you still can.

-Art Blogs – If you like to learn by reading, art blogs like this one have many articles regarding techniques and materials reviews – also important.
-Social media like Pinterest and Facebook can link you up to many blog articles, or simply search.
+If you like to learn by reading, art blogs like this one have many articles regarding techniques and materials reviews—all very helpful.
+Social media like Pinterest and Facebook can link you up to many blog articles, or you can simply do a search.

 videos and information.
 The Virtual Instructor is one.
 (I happen to belong to it and enjoy watching his tutorials.)
-He’s a great instructor.
+He’s a great instructor and artist!

 Art Tutor is another great site with loads and loads of classes and videos that charge per class.
 Some tutorials are free as well.

-Another is Artists Network that have many free and paid art education.
+Another is Artists Network that has many free and paid art education.
 And there are many others.
 You only need to search to find them.

 Private Lessons/Classes On or Offline

-If self-study is not your thing, and you’re willing and able to invest financially, there are a number of resources for private lessons/classes as well as actually degreed collegiate level programs online.
+If self-study is not your thing, and you’re willing and able to invest financially, there are a number of resources for private lessons/classes as well as degreed collegiate-level programs online.

 6. Set Achievable Goals – Break Down Learning